wtPLSQL/wtPLSQL/docs/README.md

 **Testcase** - A logical grouping of assertions to run happy path, decision tree, boundary condition, and/or fault insertion tests.
 May included one or more setup, teardown, and intermediate setups.

 **Test Runner** - A PL/SQL package that exercises a DBOUT and uses assertions to confirm the correct funcionality of the DBOUT.
 It may have zero or more testcases.
 It always contains a call to the WTPLSQL.TEST_RUN procedure.
-It may contain DBOUT annotations and/or "exclude source lines" annotations.
+It may contain DBOUT annotations and "ignore source lines" annotations.

 The [Other Definitions page](Other-Definitions.md) includes definitions from many sources to help define the terms used in various software testing methodologies.